ktepe/carndP4/Project4_AdvancedLaneFinding_Report_KemalTepe.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+### 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.

+### 2. Apply a distortion correction to raw images.

+### 3. Use color transforms, gradients, etc., to create a thresholded binary image.

+### 4. Apply a perspective transform to rectify binary image ("birds-eye view").

+### 5. Detect lane pixels and fit to find the lane boundary.

+### 6. Determine the curvature of the lane and vehicle position with respect to center.

+### 7. Warp the detected lane boundaries back onto the original image.

+### 8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 [//]: # (Image References)